 Digital transformation is a journey, not a destination.
 While every journey will be different, we can learn from leading brands as they advance their digital maturity.
 Here, Nestlé’s Global CMO, Aude Gandon, takes us through the company’s approach to global digital marketing.

 Staying relevant in today’s dynamic environment requires embracing constant change.
-And as Nestlé’s Global Chief Marketing Officer, my mission is to accelerate our marketing digital transformation across the entire organization.
+And as Nestlé’s global chief marketing officer, my mission is to accelerate our marketing digital transformation across the entire organisation.

 Part of Nestlé’s success lies in how we’re able to attribute our digital investments to our top and bottom lines.
 We recently updated our investors on our digital transformation journey by explaining how we’re using data to reach and resonate with consumers at scale, and how that powers growth across our portfolio.

 In particular, we’ve identified three key areas that are critical to our success and that we’ll continue to invest in: privacy-preserving fundamentals, valuable consumer connections, and ongoing experimentation.
 Here’s how we approach each one.

 The first key to our success is a sharp focus on privacy-preserving fundamentals.
 A critical part of my role as global CMO is to help Nestlé navigate the changing advertising landscape, especially as third-party data collection phases out.
 By treating data protection and privacy as paramount, we've accelerated the use of privacy-preserving technologies across our organisation, ensuring that our first-party strategy is future-proof.
 This means our brands can access high-quality data and continue to deliver personalised experiences online.